MahmoudMohsen0/who-wil-win-the-million/README.md

 ### Questions

-This game consist of 195 Questions every game has unique set of quesitons
+This game consists of 195 Questions every game has a unique set of questions

 ## Try it Live!